lukeoson/lukeoson-mkdocs/docs/index.md

 #level:
 ---

-# :material-party-popper: Welcome to Lukeoson Labs
+# :material-party-popper: Luke Richardson is available for hire!

 I'm [Luke](https://www.linkedin.com/in/luke-richardson/).
-Currently employed as a [Network Architect](https://en.wikipedia.org/wiki/Network_architecture#:~:text=Network%20architecture%20is%20the%20design,well%20as%20communication%20protocols%20used.) in London.
+A former [Network Architect](https://en.wikipedia.org/wiki/Network_architecture#:~:text=Network%20architecture%20is%20the%20design,well%20as%20communication%20protocols%20used.) pursuing Technical Management opportunities in London.

 ---